hijoput4/SharingWare/readme.md

     ⚠🧂 be careful, abusive teenager moderators.
     Use: https://cs.rin.ru/
     This forum is not designed to help you.
-It is designed to share tools and "clean" (not cracked) games, so don't participate in it and instead learn.
+It is designed to share tools and "clean files" (not cracked) games, so don't participate in it and instead learn.

-    Use: https://github.com/SteamAutoCracks/Steam-auto-crack to "manually" crack the clean games downloaded from cs.rin.
+    Use: https://github.com/KaladinDMP/ARMGDDN-Autocracker-OG-GSE to "manually" crack the "clean files" games downloaded from cs.rin.
+    OR use: https://github.com/SteamAutoCracks/Steam-auto-crack ⚠ BUGGED ON WINDOWS 10.

 [READ MORE](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/csrinru)

 ### 5- I need console game ROMS

-    Use: https://r-roms.github.io/   (⚠ check the list on the right because the index doesn't mention NES,SNES and other consoles but ROMS are there)
+    Use: https://r-roms.github.io/   (⚠ check the "Nintendo Games" on the left because the index doesn't mention NES,SNES and other consoles but ROMS are there)
     For Wii-U: https://github.com/Xpl0itU/WiiUDownloader
     For Switch: https://nxbrew.net/
     For PS3, PSV, PSP, PSX, PSM: https://nopaystation.com/browse